Doctoral Merit Fellowship

 - rank as top or second applicant

-An electronic copy of the letter of nomination must be sent by the deadline to The Graduate College at firstname.lastname@example.org.
+An electronic copy of the letter of nomination must be sent by the deadline of February 15 to The Graduate College at firstname.lastname@example.org.

 In addition to the nomination letter, the applicant's GPA, GRE score (if required by the program), letters of recommendation, resume/CV, and the statement of purpose will be provided to the fellowship committee.
-If the program does not require these documents for admission, the doctoral program director must tell the applicant to send the following documents to email@example.com by the deadline:
+If the program does not require these documents for admission, the doctoral program director must tell the applicant to send the following documents to email@example.com by the deadline of February 15:

 - statement of purpose